 Life is a Catwalk

-The Barbiecore aesthetic doesn’t need to be so obvious!
+Barbiecore doesn’t need to be so obvious!
 You can incorporate other design elements and patterns you love to give a fun twist to the dollhouse design trend that’s totally unique to you.
 Try mixing different shades of pink with animal prints and a pop of complementary green for a look that gives Barbie Goes on a Jungle Safari.

 Marcello Velho Catwalk Petite Accent Chair, Anthropologie, $748.

-For the die-hard Barbie fans that are committed to the pink aesthetic (like this influencer who even dyed her pool water pink), take the ultimate plunge into Barbiecore with a painted exterior.
+For the die-hard Barbie fans that are committed to the pink lifestyle (like this influencer who even dyed her pool water pink), take the ultimate plunge into Barbiecore with a painted exterior.
 This bright pink and purple Santa Monica house, known as the Barbie Beach House, is a popular destination for colour lovers on social media.